The sh*t hit the fan. Now what?

 The website of the Health and Safety Executive has got great information every event planner in the UK should take into consideration.

-It might sound silly, but you won’t be able to address anything with a dead phone!
+It might sound silly, but you won’t be able to address anything with a dead mobile!